ICU service

 Attending Teaching Rounds

 All of the Residents' Service patients are the direct responsibility of full time faculty physicians.
 Subspecialty physicians are consultants for these patients.
 Faculty attending physicians give residents primary responsibility for patient care.
-Faculty and residents maintain routine communication through progress notes, not through daily joint work rounds, although residents and supervising faculty are often at the bedside together.
-The availability of the computerized medical record has strongly facilitated resident/faculty communication.
+All of a resident team's patients are with a single hospitalist faculty attending and a portion of the patients are geographically centralized.

 Each resident team has separate daily teaching rounds with its teaching attending to provide optimal learning for the residents.
 Our system maintains an ideal balance between the need for resident responsibility and autonomy and the need for appropriate supervision and education by experienced, knowledgeable clinicians.